HaziqBaba7/HaziqBaba7.github.io/README.md

 # A brief introduction.
 Greetings.
 I am Haziq Baba, a Mechanical Engineering Undergrad.
-I am intrigued in the fields of Mechatronics, Robotics, and Automation, with a touch of IoT and public speaking.
+I am intrigued by Mechatronics, Robotics, and Automation, with a touch of IoT and public speaking.